 Co-own and cohabit in the family home after divorce and sell it later.

-Couples often find that co-owning a house after a divorce is a good idea in the following situations.
+Couples often find that co-owning and cohabiting in a house after a divorce is a good idea in the following situations.

 Unless you need to cash out your interest in the house immediately, it might make sense to hold onto the house.
 This could be because interest rates are high, there are a lot of other homes in your neighbourhood for sale, or you just think waiting a longer will get you more money when you sell.
 All these factors might be a good reason to hold onto the house until the economy improves so that both of you can maximize your profits when you eventually sell.